vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 On Friday 2026-06-26, I skipped all exercises.
 This was because I had a lot of day job items to catch up on in the early afternoon, after which I proceeded to do meal prep.

+## 2026-06-29: skipped all exercises

+On Monday 2026-06-29, I skipped all exercises.
+This was to make time for a Trader Joe's trip in the early afternoon, leaving the later afternoon/evening open for other chores, while also fitting in a few time-sensitive day job items in the morning.